Everest Base Camp Trek: Best 14 days Itinerary, Season, and Cost

 Would you like to learn more about our EBC trek package?

-Cost Breakdown For Everest Base Camp
+Mount Everest Base Camp Cost Breakdown

 Transportation: Depending on the size of your group and the mode of transportation you select, the cost will change.

 Meals and Accommodations: The price of your meals and lodging will vary depending on the area and your individual preferences.
 While trekking, you can consume traditional foods like thakali (rice, lentil soup, and vegetables), dal bhat, Momo, noodle soup, thukpa, pasta, local bread, etc. You are sleeping in a teahouse at the lodge.
+Location and season might be a big factor for the cost of trekking to Everest Base Camp.

 Guide and Porter: The cost of the guide and porter will depend on their experience level.